Reactors2-0/FitMe/README.md

 ## Conclusion

-Beta version of advanced feature
+Beta version of advanced feature <br />
-Implementation of mockups and designs
+Implementation of mockups and designs <br />
 Clearer vision of the final product